Huntingdon Lacrosse Showcase Staff

 Andrew Carey was hired in 2010 to start the Huntingdon men's lacrosse program.
-The program began competition in 2012 and has been growing each season.
+The program began competition in 2012 and has been growing with success each season.

 Before Huntingdon, Carey spent two seasons as an assistant coach at Greensboro College.
 Carey was responsible for a variety of tasks, including coaching in both a game and practice setting, preparation of individual practices, fund raising and promotion of the lacrosse program and the recruitment of student-athletes.

-In addition to his experience at the collegiate level, Carey also coached at the youth and club level.
+In addition to his experience at the collegiate level, Carey also coaches and directs the Shred Thread National Select High School Team since 2014.
 During the summer of 2010, he served as a head coach and assistant director of the Greensboro Select Lacrosse Club.
 Also during the summer of 2010, he was a head coach and actively involved in the Triad Blackhawks Lacrosse Club.

-Carey has been on staff for the Duke University Lacrosse Camps and often attends many other camps up and down the East Coast.
-Carey has also worked actively in the Triad Youth Lacrosse Associate to help grow youth Lacrosse in the Greensboro/Triad area.
+Carey has been on staff for the Duke University Lacrosse Camps and often attends many other camps all across the country.
+Carey has also worked actively in the Montgomery YMCA and is on the board with the Central Alabama Lacrosse Association to help grow and introduce youth Lacrosse in the Montgomery, AL community.